Pillaging

 Cookie Extraction from Chromium-based Browsers

 The chromium-based browser also stores its cookies information in an SQLite database.
-The only difference is that the cookie value is encrypted with Data Protection API (DPAPI).
+The only difference is that the cookie value is encrypted with Data Protection API (DPAPI)arrow-up-right.
 DPAPI is commonly used to encrypt data using information from the current user account or computer.

 To get the cookie value, we'll need to perform a decryption routine from the session of the user we compromised.
-Thankfully, a tool SharpChromium does what we need.
+Thankfully, a tool SharpChromiumarrow-up-right does what we need.
 It connects to the current user SQLite cookie database, decrypts the cookie value, and presents the result in JSON format.

 PowerShell Script - Invoke-SharpChromium